wefront/node-codis/README.md

 #### reconnected

-When the zookeeper node of codis changes, the codis-proxy is reconnected internally, and the reconnected event is triggered, and a random connected codis client is passed to the callback function.
+When the zookeeper node of codis changes, the codis-proxy is reconnected internally, and the reconnected event is triggered, and a random connected codis client is passed to the callback function. link this:

-##### example

 ```js